Failure to obey facility rules or facility staff may result in loss of privilege to use the pool.

 - Slide users must wait to climb the stairs to the slide until the previous user touches the wall.

 - Swimming or diving in the designated slide splash area is not permitted, unless slide is closed.
-An orange construction cone should be placed at the bottom of the stairs to the slide to indicate the slide is closed.

 - Divers must pass swim test before using the board.

 - Only one person at a time is permitted on the diving board and ladder.